petermr/forestplots/README.md

-# forestplots
-forest plots and software to analyse them
+# forest plot tools and example for STATA and SPSS